N3k0cch1/elab-agent-releases/README.md

 - Make sure your API key has not expired.
 - If you are on a VPN, confirm it is connected.

-### ChemDraw schematics are missing
-- EMF→PNG conversion requires LibreOffice or ImageMagick to be available.
-On the desktop app, these are bundled automatically.

-### The app opens but shows a blank screen
+### The app opens but shows a blank screen on Linux
-- On Linux, try running with `--no-sandbox` if using the `.deb` package.
+- Try running with `--no-sandbox` if using the `.deb` package.
 - Check the **Logs** button on the landing page for backend error messages.

-### Full Version PIN forgotten
-- The PIN is stored locally on this machine.
-You can reset it by deleting the `elab-agent-prefs` entry from your OS keychain / Electron user data store.

 ---

 ## About

-Built for daily use in a polymer chemistry lab.
+Built for daily use in Nanotechnology and Polymer Chemistry laboratory, NAIST, Japan.
 Backend: Python (FastAPI + PyInstaller).
 Frontend: React + Vite.
 Desktop: Electron.

 [elabFTW](https://www.elabftw.net/) is open-source ELN software — this tool is an independent companion, not affiliated with the elabFTW project.

+Contact the owner in case of any bugs or reports.